federicopellegatta/springboot-grpc-messaging-sample/README.md

    communication protocol.

 3. **Various Service Types:** Explores and implements different gRPC service types, such as synchronous unary calls, client-streaming, and bidirectional streaming methods, showcasing their diverse functionalities.
+For an alternative implementation using reactive programming techniques, switch to the `reactive_grpc` branch.
+This branch demonstrates the same functionalities but leverages reactive paradigms for implementation.

 4. **Practical Start-Up Guide:** Provides a straightforward process to start the application, enabling developers to quickly set up and run the gRPC-powered Spring Boot project.